justfrenzy22/awbvaeh/backend/README.md

-# Simple React Todo List with Filtering
+# API with basic validation and error handling

 by **Petar Yankov**

-A lightweight Express + TypeScript backend API with in-memory storage for items.
+A lightweight Express + TypeScript backend API with in-memory storage for handling items.

 ---